tonymm81/web_page/README.md

 version 141
 News page api has made.
 Still get cors error, so i have to check the solution about it.
 Also added search buttons to this news page.

+Added newws page radiobutton group where user can choose the news cathegory.

 npm installs in this project: